skip-mev/skipjs/README.md

 A util for:

-1. Signing and sending bundles of atomic transactions for inclusion by validators participating in the [Skip Select blockspace market](docs.skip.money)
+1. Signing and sending bundles of transactions to the [Skip Select auction](https://docs.skip.money)
-2. Sending secure transactions through the [Skip Secure RPC](docs.skip.money/skip-secure-rpc) to avoid the public mempool
+2. Sending secure transactions through the [Skip Secure RPC](https://docs.skip.money/skip-secure-rpc) to avoid the public mempool

 # Usage